Mauritz Rosenberg

 Mauritz Rosenberg (1879–1941) was a Finnish politician who served as vice president and finance minister of the Terijoki government during the Finnish Democratic Republic.

 Biography

 Rosenberg was born in Turku in 1879.
 He worked as a locomotive driver and newspaper editor.
 Rosenberg was a member of the Finnish Communist Party.
+He was arrested and detained until 1934.
+Following his release he settled in the Soviet Union.

-In the period between 1 December 1939 and 12 March 1940 he served as vice president and finance minister in the cabinet, known as Terijoki government, led by Otto Wille Kuusinen.
+In the period between 1 December 1939 and 12 March 1940 Rosenberg served as vice president and finance minister in the cabinet, known as Terijoki government, led by Otto Wille Kuusinen.
 Rosenberg died in 1941.

+His son, Gösta Rosenberg, was a member of the Parliament for the Communist Party between 1945 and 1966.